Dog Eye Infections: Common Symptoms, Causes, and Treatment

 Viruses

-Common types of viruses that cause dog eye infections are canine distemper virus, canine herpesvirus-1, and canine adenovirus type 1.
+Common viruses that cause dog eye infections include canine distemper virus, canine herpesvirus-1, and canine adenovirus type 1

 Fungi